 Water utilities have a vested stake in preserving current structures because maintaining a building is far more economical than building a new one.
 That becomes even more important when a historic building is involved.
 Halff can help you save money in the long run by investing in your existing infrastructure.
 Halff has a multi-disciplined team of professionals who work together to help clients achieve long-lasting results and the greatest value for our clients’ investments.
-If Halff Associates can assist your team, please call Greg Kuhn, PE, Vice President, at (214) 346-6252.
+If Halff Associates can assist your team, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.

 Stormwater drainage relief is coming to Dallas!
 The Mill Creek Tunnel is the largest tunnel currently under constru… https://t.co/OqCwjbHjlx